fbpx

 It’s ideal to use artificial lures like bucktail jigs, Texas-rigged plastic eels, and worms to make things easier.

-Spinning and casting are great ways to have easy access to the structures where they love to hang around.
-Just make sure to present your bait or lure properly for a successful catch.
+Spinning and casting are great ways to access the structures where they love to hang around easily.
+Just present your bait or lure appropriately for a successful catch.

 Cobia Fishing Regulations